Dialectica interpretation: Characterisation principles

 is necessary and sufficient for characterising the formulas of HA which are interpretable by the Dialectica interpretation.

+The choice axiom here is formulated for any 2-ary predicate in the premise and an existence claim with a variable of function type in its conclusion.

-Extensions of basic interpretation
+Extensions

 The basic dialectica interpretation of intuitionistic logic has been extended to various stronger systems.
 Intuitively, the dialectica interpretation can be applied to a stronger system, as long as the dialectica interpretation of the extra principle can be witnessed by terms in the system T (or an extension of system T).

 Induction

 Given Gödel's incompleteness theorem (which implies that the consistency of PA cannot be proven by finitistic means) it is reasonable to expect that system T must contain non-finitistic constructions.
-Indeed this is the case.
+Indeed, this is the case.
 The non-finitistic constructions show up in the interpretation of mathematical induction.
 To give a Dialectica interpretation of induction, Gödel makes use of what is nowadays called Gödel's primitive recursive functionals, which are higher-order functions with primitive recursive descriptions.

 Classical logic

 Formulas and proofs in classical arithmetic can also be given a Dialectica interpretation via an initial embedding into Heyting arithmetic followed by the Dialectica interpretation of Heyting arithmetic.
 Shoenfield, in his book, combines the negative translation and the Dialectica interpretation into a single interpretation of classical arithmetic.